zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 ==============

-A mailbox has to be defined in the project file, for example :file:`projName.vpf`, which will specify the object type, and the name of the mailbox.
-Use the following syntax in the VPF file to define a
+A mailbox has to be defined in the project file, for example :file:`projName.mdef`, which will specify the object type, and the name of the mailbox.
+Use the following syntax in the MDEF file to define a
 Mailbox:

 .. code-block:: console

    MAILBOX %name

-An example of a mailbox entry for use in the VPF file:
+An example of a mailbox entry for use in the MDEF file:

 .. code-block:: console